 What IF analysis Function

-Scenario Manager is a sub-function under What IF analysis Function and it used for creating a different set of values or scenarios and one can easily choose the different scenarios and assess its effects on the outcome/results.
+Scenario Manager is a sub-function under What IF analysis Function.
+It used to create different scenarios and tested for available data and based on the results, the final decision is made. and it used for creating a different set of values or scenarios and one can easily choose the different scenarios and assess its effects on the outcome/results.
 Our data is provided below:

 We will create three (3) Scenarios for Sales as provided in the image above.